Modern data warehouses like Snowflake, Redshift, and BigQuery have upended the way that data teams function.

 Data transformation is now done in-warehouse (ELT vs. ETL).

-Data warehouse management has entered the realm of analysts, not just database administers or data engineers.
+Data warehouse management has entered the realm of analysts, not just database administrators or data engineers.

 These trends are impacting the way that data teams are staffed and organized.
 Increasingly, we’re seeing a new kind of technical analyst begin to adopt the workflows and mental models of their coding counterparts in software engineering.
 By adopting practices like version control, data testing, and data documentation these analysts become a force multiplier on the data team–bringing process, rigor, and scalability to once-haphazard analytics code.